-Although CITES annual reports are of great value in assessing levels of legal trade and trends of trade, the number of cockatoos traded is much higher than the data reflect.
-The numbers do not include data from countries that are not CITES Parties or CITES Parties that did not submit annual reports (Inskipp et al. 1988, p. viii).
-Also, the numbers do not include deaths of birds before export, birds illegally traded, and birds domestically traded-doubling the numbers according to Cameron (2007, p.
+Although CITES annual reports are of great value in assessing levels of legal trade and trends of trade, the number of cockatoos traded may be higher than the data reflect.
+The numbers do not include data from countries that are not CITES Parties or CITES Parties that did not submit annual reports (Inskipp et al. 1988, p. viii); although, in many cases the Parties that these countries traded with did submit records.
+Also, the numbers do not include deaths of birds before export, birds illegally traded, and birds domestically traded, factors that can potentially double the numbers, according to Cameron (2007, p.
 163).
-ProFauna Indonesia, an animal protection nongovernmental organization, estimated that parrot smuggling in North Maluku, Indonesia, results in approximately 40 percent mortality (5 percent during glue trapping, 10 percent during transportation, and 25 percent during holding to sell in bird markets (malnutrition, disease, and stress)) (ProFauna Indonesia 2008, p.
+ProFauna Indonesia, an animal protection nongovernmental organization, estimated that parrot smuggling in North Maluku, Indonesia, results in approximately 40 percent mortality (5 percent during glue trapping, 10 percent during transportation, and 25 percent during holding to sell in bird markets (due to malnutrition, disease, and stress)) (ProFauna Indonesia 2008, p.
 5).
 Undocumented illegal trade (international and domestic) is difficult to quantify (Pain et al. 2006, p.
 322; Thomsen et al. 1992, p.
 3), and a listing in Appendix I of CITES does not totally stop illegal trade (Pain et al. 2006, p.
 328).
 Seizures reported to the CITES Secretariat since 1990, however, are small-1 live bird seized in Austria in 1997; 25 live birds seized in the United Arab Emirates in 1998; and 4 live birds seized in Indonesia in 1999 (John Sellar 2009, pers. comm., p.
 2).
+However, it should be noted that CITES Parties are not required to identify seizures in their annual reports, so actual seizure figures may be higher.
 Since 1999, the U.S. Fish and Wildlife Service, Office of Law Enforcement, has seized only two salmon-crested cockatoos for lack of proper permits (FWS 2009, p.
 1).

-While CITES reported trade markedly fell after 1989 with an average annual worldwide import of 159 cockatoos (UNEP-WCMC 2009c, p.
-5), illegal hunting and trade of the salmon-crested cockatoo continue today, with high domestic consumption.
-Extrapolating from figures obtained during interviews with parrot trappers in 1998, an estimated 4,000 salmon-crested cockatoos are trapped each year on Seram (BLI 2008k, p.
+While CITES reported a clear fall in trade after 1989, with an average annual worldwide import of 159 cockatoos (UNEP-WCMĈ 2009c, p.
+5), illegal hunting and trade of salmon-crested cockatoos continues today, with high domestic consumption in Indonesia, despite this species also being protected under Indonesian laws (Republic of Indonesia Law No. 5, 1990, and Law No. 7, 1999), which include imprisonment and fines for violations (see Conservation Measures above).
+Extrapolating from figures obtained during interviews with parrot trappers in 1998, an estimated 4,000 salmoncrested cockatoos are trapped each year on Seram (BLI 2008k, p.
 10; Cameron 2007, p.
 164), which is approximately 6.4 percent of the population (Kinnaird et al., in litt., as cited in BLI 2001, p.
 1666).
 Direct evidence of continuing illegal trade is the sighting of glue traps (Kinnaird 2000, p.
 15).
 Poachers use glue traps by cutting a suitable perching branch out of a tree and replacing that branch with one that has been smeared with sticky glue.
 Then a tame decoy bird lures wild birds into the glue trap (ProFauna Indonesia 2008, p.
 2).
-Birds are also captured using nylon fishingline snares or by tracing adults to their nesting sites so that the young can be taken (Bowler 1988, p.
-6; Juniper & Parr 1998, p.
-218).
+Birds are also captured using nylon fishingline snares or by tracing adults to their nesting sites so that the young can be taken (ProFauna Indonesia 2004, p.
+5; Juniper and Parr 1998, p.
+218; Bowler 1988, p.
+6).
 Metz (2005, p.
-35) described local declines in the salmoncrested cockatoo, based on statements from trappers.
+35) described local declines in the salmon-crested cockatoo, based on statements from trappers.
 When cockatoos became scarce on the western part of the island in 1991-92, poachers moved to the eastern and northern parts of the island.